Paraguayan Civil War (1922–1923): Conflict

 Fighting continued through late October and early November, as Isla Alta and Cangó fell under Gondrist control.
 Schaererists entrenched themselves in the Caí Puente Coronel Bogado area 30 kilometers north west of Encarnación.
 On 13 November, a loyalist detachment marched on Caí Puente, while a second column perpetrated a surprise attack on the Constitutionalist rearguard, capturing Carmen del Paraná.
 Three days later Gondrists took the Schaererirst stronghold of Caí Puente, but many Constitutionalists managed to escape detention, reorganising and moving north towards the unprotected capital.
 Utilizing rail transport, the Gondrists halted the Schaererist advance, and after heavy fighting in Paraguarí, Piribebuy and Yhú, the defeated Gondrists fell back beyond Carayaó.

 On 18 March 1923, the Schaererists mounted their first attack in three months, seizing the under-protected Villarrica.
 The Constitutionalists then ambushed a 20-wagon supply convoy at Pañetey, killing almost 500 soldiers.
 On 18 May, after Schaererist commander-in-chief Adolfo Chirife died of pneumonia, newly elected commander Pedro Mendoza initiated an offensive on Asunción.
 Passing through the densely forested areas of Carapeguá, Itá and San Lorenzo, Mendoza entered the capital on 9 July 1923 without encountering significant resistance.
 A day later Loyalists counterattacked the capital from the north, routing the Schaererists and effectively ending the war.

 As Sapienza (2018) notes: "The insurgents, led by Lt.
 Col. Brizuela, advanced against only limited resistance, mainly from the police force in the capital, reaching the center of the city by the evening of 9 July.
 The rebels took the Nu-Guazu air base and captured three aircraft in flying condition, but since they did not have anybody to fly them, they were useless.
-The following day, with victor apparently in their grasp, the insurgents were undermined by their old nemesis, defective logistic support, and ran out of ammunition and had to retreat in the face of a resolute counter-attack; coincidently as the Loyalist forces from the north arrived at the outskirts of Asuncion, taking them in the rear.
+The following day, with victor apparently in their grasp, the insurgents were undermined by their old nemesis, defective logistic support, and ran out of ammunition and had to retreat in the face of a resolute counter-attack; coincidently as the Loyalist forces from the north arrived at the outskirts of Asunción, taking them in the rear.
 Rebel morale, always fragile, now collapsed completely, and with it the uprising.
 Col. Brizuela led what was left of the insurgent army to Villeta where they threw away their weapons before crossing the river to exile in Argentina."